 The highs and lows of bipolar disorder affect as many as 5.7 million American adults.
 Managing these symptoms without proper help can become overwhelming, but the team at Pacific Neuropsychiatric Specialists can help.
-At their offices in Huntington Beach, Costa Mesa, Dana Point, and Orange, California, the skilled providers offer on-site diagnostics and treatments for both the manic and depressive episodes associated with bipolar disorder.
+At their offices in Orange County, Huntington Beach, Costa Mesa, Dana Point, and Orange, California, the skilled providers offer on-site diagnostics and treatments for both the manic and depressive episodes associated with bipolar disorder.
 Find out more about treating bipolar symptoms by calling the office nearest you today.

 Bipolar disorder is a condition that causes significant changes in mood, typically involving periods of extreme highs followed by episodes of extreme lows.